lo-maxwell/react-virtual-garden/blog.md

 ### UI QOL Changes
   * Force Refresh Saved Data button
+    * Disabled clicking button while syncing in progress, and gave indication that function is running
     * Needs to give some progress/success/failure indication, maybe make a notification system?